SnoopJ/playground/python/pylint_/long_if_suite_checker/README.md

 ## Inconsistent treatment of `else` length

-Note that `astroid` treats `else` clauses different from `if/elif`, so the line number reported for a too-long `else` clause will be the first line in the body of the clause, but the report for `if/elif` will be the line containing the predicate.
-It is easier for this proof-of-concept to accept this quirk than to try and work around it, but it's worth mentioning since it means there is an off-by-one to the length counting of these clauses.
+Note that `astroid` treats `else` suites different from `if/elif`, so the line number reported for a too-long `else` suite will be the first line in the body of the suite, but the report for `if/elif` will be the line containing the predicate.
+It is easier for this proof-of-concept to accept this quirk than to try and work around it, but it's worth mentioning since it means there is an off-by-one to the length counting of these suites.